p00ya/wp-recaptcha/readme.txt

 == ChangeLog ==

+= Version 2.9.7 =
+* Fixed a relatively new [critical bug](http://www.blaenkdenum.com/2010/03/recaptcha-marking-all-comments-as-spam/) which marked new comments as spam regardless of reCAPTCHA response
 = Version 2.9.6 =
 * Fixed a careless bug affecting custom hidden emails
 * Fixed broken links in readme.txt